-To see the Health & Exercise Science section in the JCHS Catalog, click here.
+To learn more about the faculty and staff of the Health & Exercise Science Program, click here.

-To see an update to the Health & Exercise Science information in the Spring 2014 Addendum to the JCHS Catalog, click here.
+To see the Health & Exercise Science section in the Jefferson College of Health Sciences Catalog, click here.

 The Health and Exercise Science (HES) baccalaureate degree program is a curriculum that allows students to explore the scientific foundations of human exercise as well as current issues relating to individual and community health.

 In this program, students study the areas of human anatomy, exercise physiology, kinesiology, psychology of physical activity, first aid and safety, nutrition, and other aspects of health, as well as a wide range of general education subjects.

 The program combines field and laboratory experiences with classroom instruction, so students have "hands-on" practice in the areas of personal training, cardiopulmonary rehabilitation, hospital wellness programs, and corporate fitness.
 These experiences help prepare the graduates to provide services in the use of exercise and fitness activities in the clinical, corporate, and commercial environments.

 Students will also develop the knowledge and skills necessary to continue their education in health-related graduate programs inluding physician assistant, physical therapist assistant, occupational therapy, exercise physiology, medical school, and other allied health professions.
 The bachelor's degree in health and exercise science offers students flexibility to choose elective coursework to fit their personal career goals.